TienHao-Wang/CDBNet/README.md

 - Foreground: pipeline pixels, value `255`
 - Background: non-pipeline pixels, value `0`
 - Dataset split: **train : val : test = 7 : 1 : 2**
 - In accordance with the research team's requirements, only a portion of the dataset has been made open source.
+The download link is https://pan.baidu.com/s/1GMtc3EGNqDbVroX4i6KV3g?pwd=fyjz.

 ### Expected Dataset Structure